michalgrzyska/Deface.NET/README.md

 #### 2. GPU performance

 Currently, the Ultraface model used in Deface.NET achieves only ~30% performance improvement when running on a GPU.
 We are working on optimizing it.

+#### 3. `CustomBaseDirectory`

+In some cases (such as with Azure Functions), Deface.NET may throw a `FileNotFoundException` indicating that `Settings.CustomBaseDirectory` should be overridden.
+This happens because the native static method `AppContext.BaseDirectory` from the `System` namespace may not return the actual directory containing the application DLLs.

+To resolve this, set the `CustomBaseDirectory` property when registering Deface.NET.
+In such cases, applications often provide the correct application directory as an environment variable.